 However, as we all know, supervillains are unworthy of their own day.

 Still, the idea behind superhero day is to honor those who serve and protect while fighting evil.
-Whether you’re a fan of the Marvel Universe or the DC Comics variety (like Batman, Wonder Woman, The Flash, or Superman), honoring heroes, real or fictional, is a worthwhile cause.
+Whether you’re a fan of the Marvel Universe or the DC Comics variety (like Batman, Wonder Woman, The Flash, or Superman), honoring heroes, real or fictional, is a worthwhile cause this April 28.

 Holy holiday, Batman!
 Let’s get started on this…